pruthvirb/npm-vulnerable/README.md

 This repository is a collective of opinionated and real-world examples of how you can use Node.js to build things.

-## How This Repository is Structured
+## How This Repository is Structured:

 This repository is structured in a specific way: